Financial-Times/origami/README.md

 If using placeholder classes or extending styles using `oFormsClass` and `oFormsPlaceholderOptionalSelector`, use normal selectors, and include the matching mixins, documented in the [SassDoc documentation of the module](http://sassdoc.webservices.ft.com/v1/sassdoc/o-forms).

+---

+## Contact

+If you have any questions or comments about this component, or need help using it, please either [raise an issue](https://github.com/Financial-Times/o-component-boilerplate/issues), visit [#ft-origami](https://financialtimes.slack.com/messages/ft-origami/) or email [Origami Support](mailto:origami-support@ft.com).

 ----

-## License
+## Licence

-Copyright (c) 2016 Financial Times Ltd. All rights reserved.

-This software is published under the [MIT licence](http://opensource.org/licenses/MIT).
+This software is published by the Financial Times under the [MIT licence](http://opensource.org/licenses/MIT).

 [bem]: http://getbem.com/naming/